Flotomate/product_docs/_build/html/_sources/package-deployment/sp-deployment-request.rst.txt

             at each refresh cycle (by default refresh cycle is set to 1 hour).

-     During each retry cycle, the deployment status swings from In-Progress to Failed and vice-versa when all cycles fail to deploy the packages.
+     During each retry cycle, the deployment status swings from In-Progress to Failed and vice-versa for each package till success is reached in deployment.

    Fill in all the necessary details.
 Now you have two options; you can publish the request or save it as a draft.